anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 ### The `id` Function

 Every value in Python is tracked by a unique identifier.
 We can ask Python what any value's identifier is by using the built in `id` function.
-We can think of this identifier as the address of that value in the program.
+We can think of this identifier as the _address_ of that value in the program.

+>In the standard Python interpreter, these identifiers are more than just _like_ the address of the value, they actually _are_ the address of the value, stored in the memory of the computer!

 The `id` function can be called on any value, such as `None`, `1`, `2`, `""`, `"dog"`, `"cat"`, `[]`, `{}`, really anything we can think of.
 Recalling our knowledge of how Python evaluates expressions, any expression that produces a value will also work, since the resulting value is what the `id` function will receive.